Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 Fair: World & Sound Design

 Once again, the worlds and the sound effects that Lucas and his teams are able to create are, at the very least, interesting.
-The water planet where the clones are being made and the rocky planet with the coliseum are both filled with interesting creatures and environments that are making a cacophany of cool noises.
-One of the best scenes, the starfighter chase through the asteroid field, is enhanced by the one of the coolest noises I've heard in a Star Warsfilm.
+The water planet where the clones are being made and the rocky planet with the coliseum are both filled with interesting creatures and environments that make a cacophony of cool noises.
+One of the best scenes, the starfighter chase through the asteroid field, is enhanced by one of the coolest noises I've heard in a Star Wars film.

 mpc-hc64-2016-03-11-16-55-04-92-1038x576.png